barun-saha/slide-deck-ai/README.md

 SlideDeck AI uses a subset of icons from [bootstrap-icons-1.11.3](https://github.com/twbs/icons) (MIT license) in the slides.
-A few icons from [SVG Repo](https://www.svgrepo.com/) (CC0 and MIT licenses) are also used.
+A few icons from [SVG Repo](https://www.svgrepo.com/) (CC0, MIT, and Apache licenses) are also used.

 # Known Issues